jacarroll232/Earthquake-visualization/README.md

-The USGS provides earthquake data in a number of different formats, and i utilized the JSON format.
+The USGS provides earthquake data in a number of different formats, and i extracted their JSON format.